tenex/rails-assets/README.markdown

 ## Really simple rubygem hosting

-Gem in a box is a simple [sinatra][sinatra] app to allow you to host your own own in-house gems.
+Gem in a box is a simple [sinatra][sinatra] app to allow you to host your own in-house gems.

 It has no security, or authentication so you should handle this yourself.